Hayleys

-Hayleys PLC, founded in 1878 by Charles Pickering Hayley, is a multinational and diversified conglomerate company in Sri Lanka, publicly listed on the Colombo Stock Exchange with business spanning over 16 sectors, catering to 80 markets worldwide.
-Hayleys accounts for approximately 5% of Sri Lanka's export income, and 4.6% of the country's tea and 4.1% of its rubber production.
-With over 36,000 employees, Hayley was also the first listed entity in the country to surpass annual revenue of US$1 billion in Fiscal Year 2017/18.
-The company operates over 16 business sectors: eco-solutions, hand protection, purification, agriculture, consumer and retail, leisure, textile manufacturing, construction materials, plantations, industrial solutions, power and energy, transportation and logistics, BPO, tea exports, projects and engineering, and investments and services.
-Hayleys comprises over 180 business units and subsidiaries, twelve of which are publicly listed on the Colombo Stock Exchange.
-Hayleys PLC is a public listed company with over 15,147 shareholders as of March 31, 2024.
+Hayleys PLC, founded in 1878 by Charles Pickering Hayley, is a multinational and diversified conglomerate company in Sri Lanka, publicly listed on the Colombo Stock Exchange with business spanning over 17 sectors, catering to 80 markets worldwide.
+Hayleys accounts for approximately 5% of Sri Lanka's export income, and 4.6% of the country's tea and 3.9% of its rubber production.
+With over 38,000 employees, Hayley was also the first listed entity in the country to surpass annual revenue of US$1 billion in Fiscal Year 2017/18.
+The company operates over 17 business sectors: eco-solutions, hand protection, purification, agriculture, consumer and retail, leisure, textile manufacturing, construction materials, plantations, industry inputs, power and energy, transportation and logistics, BPO, tea exports, energy, mobility and projects, investments and services and construction and engineering.
+Hayleys comprises over 182 business units and subsidiaries, twelve of which are publicly listed on the Colombo Stock Exchange.
+Hayleys PLC is a public listed company with over 16,403 shareholders as of March 31, 2026.
 In addition to Sri Lanka, Hayleys today has manufacturing facilities in Indonesia, Thailand, and India, with marketing operations in Australia, India, Bangladesh, Italy, Japan, Netherlands, UK, USA, France, Poland and Kenya, and its products are sold in 80 countries.